 The Episcopal Farmworkers Ministry continues this mission to provide direct services, advocacy, education and sacramental care to farmworkers in the NC counties of Johnston, Harnett and Sampson.

-Farmworkers and local residents gather every Sunday at noon to celebrate the Holy Eucharist in La Sagrada Familia.
+Farmworkers and local residents gather every Sunday at noon, at the Episcopal Farmworker Ministry, to celebrate the Holy Eucharist with the Episcopal congregation: La Sagrada Familia.

 Sunday is not only a day of worship but also a day of community.
 Many farmworkers from camps in which they are usually isolated have the opportunity to interact with other farmworkers in a relaxed environment with access to food and to several services provided.

 To support our efforts to get farmworkers to the service, please make a donation to EFWM.

 Episcopal Farmworker Ministry provides farmworkers and members of their community with English classes so that they can gain the speaking, reading, and writing skills necessary to participate fully in their roles as family members, community members, and workers.

 In order to ensure the participation of women, we provide child care and food.